[x]

 'Love' is a strong positive emotion of regard and affection whereas 'charity' is something given to help the needy.

-As one can see, while the terms have things in common, they do not mean the same thing.
 The wording in traditional Roman Catholic readings tends towards the clergy's divine right to rule others, to mandate attendance to their sermons and towards giving monetary gifts for the support of the church.
-In other words, it suited their needs.
+They twisted scripture to suit their needs.

 Let's take that idea and see where it goes: